khodgins/BioinformaticsWorkshopMonash2021/Topic_3/README.md

 -trim_ns_left 3 (Trim poly-N tail with a minimum length of 3 at the 5'-end) -trim_ns_right 3 (Trim poly-N tail with a minimum length of 3 at the 3'-end)

-Question 2) Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
+Question 2) Try different filtering options for the GBS data  (see the [manual](http://prinseq.sourceforge.net/manual.html) for options) and plot QC graphs.
 Discuss in a group of four which options you would choose to implement if this was your data.

 Low complexity sequences can be filtered using: